Jahia/widen-asset-picker/doc/en/provider.md

 As presented in the [data flow][dataFlow], the provider maps a Widen asset (JSON) to a jContent node (JCRNodeWrapper).
 The mapping is done in 3 steps :
-1. Resolve the path returned by the picker `jahia.widen.edp.mountPoint`/`id` of the widen asset
+1. Resolve the node path returned by the picker `jahia.widen.edp.mountPoint`/`id` of the widen asset
 2. Query Widen API to get the properties of the asset
 3. Map the JSON to a JCRNodeWrapper

 Steps 1 & 2 are done in [WidenDataSource.java]
 and steps 3 is done in [WidenAssetDeserializer.java]
-### Resolve the path
+### Resolve the node path
-To resolve a path the provider implements two methods :
+To resolve a path, the provider implements two methods :
 1. `getItemByPath`
 2. `getItemByIdentifier`

 #### getItemByPath
-This method is basic and it is charge to extract the widen ID from the JCR node path received.
-Then the method `getItemByIdentifier` is called with the extracted id as parameter.
+This method is very simple.
+It is charge to extract the widen ID from the node path received, and call the method `getItemByIdentifier` with the extracted id as parameter.

 #### getItemByIdentifier
 This method is in charge :